ropensci-archive/mapr/.github/CONTRIBUTING.md

 * Push up to your account
 * Submit a pull request to home base (likely master branch, but check to make sure) at `ropensci/mapr`

+### Vignette changes

+If you want to contribute to the vignette, or add a new one, those are kept in the `inst/vign/` directory.
+The main vignette is in `inst/vign/mapr_vignette.Rmd`.

 ### Discussion forum

 Check out our [discussion forum](https://discuss.ropensci.org) if you think your issue requires a longer form discussion.